Arnolt

 In the automotive industry, S.H.
 Arnolt Inc. of Chicago and Warsaw, Indiana, sold four different manufacturer's cars with Bertone bodies during the period 1953 to 1968.

 Stanley H. "Wacky" Arnolt was a Chicago industrialist, who began importing foreign cars in the 1950s to the United States.
 Though sold as American cars, the cars were true hybrids, with British mechanicals, Italian bodywork, and U.S. sales and distribution, as well as in some cases final assembly and body work.
 S.H.
 Arnolt Inc. was a licensed automobile manufacturer in the State of Illinois.

 A fortuitous meeting with Bertone at the Turin Auto Show in 1952 resulted in four collaborative efforts between Arnolt and Bertone, involving running gear and engines from the British car manufacturers MG, Aston Martin, Bentley, and Bristol.

 Arnolt-MG

-The first was the Arnolt-MG, a four-seater Bertone-bodied car based on the MG TD chassis and XPAG 54hp engine.
-The Arnolt MG was designed by Giovanni Bertone, his son Nuccio, and Giovanni Michelotti.
+The Arnolt-MG is a four-seater Bertone-bodied car based on the MG TD chassis and XPAG 54hp engine.
+The car was styled by Giovanni Bertone, his son Nuccio, and Giovanni Michelotti.
 Of a planned production of 200 cars, 103 have been documented as built between 1953 and 1954 (67 coupés and 36 convertibles).
-Out of this total, the whereabouts of 36 are unknown and three are known to have been scrapped (as of 1993).
+Out of this total, the whereabouts of 36 are unknown and three are known to have been scrapped.

 The initial price was $3145.
 In 1954, MG informed Arnolt that it could no longer supply chassis and engines due to demand for its own complete cars (as well as the replacement of the TD by the TF), so Arnolt began looking for a larger-engined car.